heptarch/heptarch.github.io/drafts/demon.md

 It imagines an arm; dirt, water and air congeal muddily into a limb.
-It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows uniformly cooler.
+It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows uniform and cool.
  Will dynamically constituting matter.

 The locus splits and asks itself: